laurentkempe/blog/source/_posts/nuke-dotnet-and-csharp-cross-platform-build-automation.md

 # NUKE presentation video (French)

 For French speaking people, join us for remote [DevApps meetup](https://devapps.ms/meetup) each Wednesday late afternoon for a bit of fun.
-Here is the recording of the meetup about NUKE.
+Here is the recording of the meetup about NUKE from 2.2.2022.

-[TODO UPDATE VIDEO URL]
 <p></p>
-{% youtube Xvjiujn08vo %}
+{% youtube o0XLGRObd4E %}

 # Code

-You can find all the code used in this blog post on the following repository
+You can find all the code used in this blog post and for the meetup on the following repository

 {% githubCard user:laurentkempe repo:NukeBuildAutomation align:left %}